Counterculture of the 1960s

-The counterculture of the 1960s was an anti-establishment cultural phenomenon and political movement that developed in the Western world during the mid-20th century.
-It began in the mid-1960s, and continued through the early 1970s.
-It is often synonymous with cultural liberalism and with the various social changes of the decade.
-The effects of the movement have been ongoing to the present day.
-The aggregate movement gained momentum as the civil rights movement in the United States had made significant progress, such as the Voting Rights Act of 1965, and with the intensification of the Vietnam War that same year, it became revolutionary to some.
+The counterculture of the 1960s was an anti-establishment cultural phenomenon and political movement that developed in the Western world from the mid-1960s to the early 1970s.
+It overlaps with cultural liberalism and with the various social changes of the decade, and its effects reverberate to the present day.
+The movement gained momentum along with the civil rights movement in the United States, which led to the Civil Rights Act of 1964 and the Voting Rights Act of 1965; it intensified along with the Vietnam War, which drove some revolutionary sentiment.

 As the movement progressed, widespread social tensions also developed concerning other issues, and tended to flow along generational lines regarding respect for the individual, human sexuality, women's rights, traditional modes of authority, rights of people of color, end of racial segregation, experimentation with psychoactive drugs, and differing interpretations of the American Dream.
 Many key movements related to these issues were born or advanced within the counterculture of the 1960s.

 As the era unfolded, what emerged were new cultural forms and a dynamic subculture that celebrated experimentation, individuality, modern incarnations of Bohemianism, and the rise of the hippie and other alternative lifestyles.
-This embrace of experimentation is particularly notable in the works of popular musical acts such as the Beatles, The Grateful Dead, Jimi Hendrix, Jim Morrison, Janis Joplin and Bob Dylan, as well as of New Hollywood, French New Wave, and Japanese New Wave filmmakers, whose works became far less restricted by censorship.
+This embrace of experimentation is particularly notable in the works of popular musical acts such as the Beatles, the Grateful Dead, Jimi Hendrix, the Doors, Janis Joplin and Bob Dylan, as well as of New Hollywood, French New Wave, and Japanese New Wave filmmakers, whose works became far less restricted by censorship.
 Within and across many disciplines, many other creative artists, authors, and thinkers helped define the counterculture movement.